Agadez Cross: Denomination

 These crosses are generally called tanaghilt (tanaɣilt) or tasagalt, which means "cast in a mold".
 Soft stone jewelry and jewelry cut from platelets of copper, aluminum, or other metal are most commonly known as talhakim, a term used for jewelry resembling a form of plate or plate shield.

 An alternative tamashek name, but which designates pendants in general, is "zakkat".
 The term "kaulé" is also widespread in the Sahel.

 Use

 The current use of tanaghilt and talhakim is restricted to a few Tuareg tribes: the Kel Aïr, the Kel Geress; as well as to non-Berber ethnic groups across Niger who have adopted it such as the Songhai, Zarma, Peuls and the Hausa peoples of Niger.
-This type of jewelry are rare and almost ignored by other Tuaregs.
+These types of jewelry are rare and almost ignored by other Tuaregs.
 As ornaments, they are suspended from the neck.
 In the case of tanaghilt, they are fixed on a woman's veil or the forehead, but turned upside down.